genesiscommunitysuccess/docs/docs/platform-reference/external-systems/streamer-client.md

 This will take a message from a streamer and send the message to QUOTE_EVENT_HANDLER as a QUOTE_UPDATE_EVENT.

-There are also the following properties on a streamer client:
+You can also the following properties in a streamer client:

-`isReplayable` - Flag that determines if the stream is replayable.
-Default value is `false` `eventHandlerBuffer` - How many messages to buffer for the event handler.
-Stops sending events to if the event handler failed to respond after [eventHandlerBuffer] number of events.
+`isReplayable`.
+This flag determines if the stream is replayable.
+Default value is `false` `eventHandlerBuffer`.
+This specifies how many messages to buffer for the event handler.
+If the event handler fails to respond after this number of messages is reached, the streamer stops sending messages.
 Default value is 50
+`sentWarningRange`.
+Specifies a range that controls the status of the streamer process.
+If an event handler takes too long to respond, the process status will go to either warning or error.
-`sentWarningRange` and `receiveWarndingRange` - These properties deal with the streamer process status; if an event handler takes too long to respond the process status will go to either warning or error.
+`receiveWarndingRange`.
+Specifies a range that controls the status of the streamer process.
+If an event handler takes too long to respond, the process status will go to either warning or error.

-### Types of streamer clients
+### Types of streamer client

-There are two types of streamer clients:
+There are two types of streamer client:

 * Table or View entity streamer client
 ```kotlin